 Why does the difference between hemp and cannabis matter?

 Criminalizing marijuana was a political move to quench radicalism and people having too much of a good time.
 To control somewhat unconventional ideas that are not good for the political atmosphere of the ruling parties.
 Like blind persons, other governments allied to the big fish quickly followed.
-It’s funny that they are all so reluctant to decriminalize the same herb after they have discovered the medicinal value of it vs. the toxicity of tobacco.
+It’s funny that they are all so reluctant to decriminalize the same herb after discovering the medicinal value of it vs. the toxicity of tobacco.
 At least, the awareness spreads on the non-psychoactive nature of hemp.
-More countries and states will legalize it and benefit from a good source of food and building material as well as biofuel.
+More countries and states will legalize it and benefit from a good food source, building materials, and biofuel.
 Hemp is the key to saving the world’s forest cover.

 What can we do about it?